RikkoMatsumatoOfficial/pyMeow-PatternScanIDA/README.md

 # pyMeow-PatternScanIDA
-This is Python Script for Searching IDAPro Pattern Scan with Byte Searching and mask!!!
+This is Python Script for Searching IDAPro Pattern Scan!!!
 Enjoy to use!!!

 [Join To My Discord Server](https://discord.gg/U2P5Hrcq9C)